Sibras/OpenGL4-Tutorials/docs/Tutorials/01-Tutorial1.md

 although the GL functions may be supported by the graphics card and driver, they are not always directly exposed to a program.
 Windows is of particular note as it only provides OpenGL 1 support natively.
-In order to ensure that all OpenGL functions are available on all OS’s the `GL Extension Wrangler` (GLEW) can be used to find and expose all available GL functions.
+In order to ensure that all OpenGL functions are available on all OS’s the "GL Extension Wrangler" (GLEW) can be used to find and expose all available GL functions.

 {:style="counter-reset: step-counter 2;"}